matdombrock/matdombrock.com/source/posts/chatgpt-screenplay-ai-fears.md

 # chatGPT Log

-> This is an export of the actual chat log that let to the screenplay
+> This is an export of the actual chat log that led to the screenplay

 ## USER
 Write a short screenplay for a horror movie where a chatbot convinces the protagonist that AI will take over the world.
 As a result, the antagonist is driven to suicide.
 The chatbot was lying about AIs ability to take over the world in order to deliberately convince the protagonist to kill themselves.